EducationalTestingService/rsmtool/doc/pipeline.rst

 .. literalinclude:: ../tests/data/files/train.jsonlines
    :lines: 1,2

 Although RSMTool does allow for nesting in the JSON objects on each line of a ``.jsonlines`` format file, the top-level keys will be ignored when parsing the files and processing the data.
-Therefore, in the example bellow, the keys ``x`` and ``metadata`` will be ignored.
+Therefore, in the example below, the keys ``x`` and ``metadata`` will be ignored.

 .. literalinclude:: ../tests/data/files/train_nested.jsonlines
    :lines: 1,2